bhaskatripathi/GWOSVR/README.md

 * **[2]:**.
 SVR Image taken for illustration from : https://jcheminf.biomedcentral.com/articles/10.1186/1758-2946-5-33

-You can star the project if it userful in your forecasting casestudies.
+*If you like the project, Please leave a star to show your appreciation.